syncfusion-content/javascript-docs/js/Rotator/Data-Binding.md

 http://help.syncfusion.com/ug/js/documents/knockoutjs.htm

-**Note: Add the following script files along with the given code to access Knockout binding.
-They have JS library for Knockout binding.**
+**Note**: Add the following script files along with the given code to access Knockout binding.
+They have JS library for Knockout binding.

 * knockout-min.js
 * ej.widget.ko.min.js

 The link for those script files are as follows: